After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 Pros and Cons of Driving to Disney World

 PRO: No need for a rental car.
 Those who drive to Disney World have their own car, and do not need to rent a vehicle.
-It is possible to fly to Disney World and avoid a rental car if a person is going to stay on-property and use the Disney Transportation system.
+It is possible to fly to Disney World and avoid a rental car if a person is going to stay on property and use the Disney Transportation system.
 The on-property hotels are often pricier than the off-property hotels, however, so having the use of a car widens the options for a hotel.
 In addition, travel to off-property restaurants or other theme parks (such as Universal Studios or Sea World) is easier with a vehicle.

 PRO: It is (Generally) Cheaper to Travel By Car.
 Most of the time, it is cheaper to travel by car.
 This is not always true (if cheap plane tickets can be found), but flights are generally more expensive than a car trip.
-Flying will cost at least $120 per person, and this is not factoring in the cost of a rental car and expensive baggage fees.
+Flying will cost at least $120 per person, and this does not factor in the cost of a rental car and expensive baggage fees.
 The current cost of gasoline must be considered carefully and weighed against the cost of airline tickets.
-Driving results in bigger savings for larger families: a tank of gas transports everyone in the family for one low fee: airline tickets charge by the person.
+Driving results in bigger savings for larger families: a tank of gas transports everyone in the family for one low fee while airline tickets charge by the person.
 An overnight hotel can be found on a hotel-booking website like Hotwire or Priceline for around $40.

 CON: Driving Takes Longer.
-A twenty hour drive is quite a trip, especially for those with young children.
+A twenty-hour drive is quite a trip, especially for those with young children.
 Even if the trip is broken up into two days, there will still be two long days of driving on freeways.
 Children under the age of four will have a harder time entertaining themselves, so driving may become a very difficult task.
-There are many tips and tricks for helping kids alleviate boredom on long road trips, but most of them are geared toward elementary school aged children.
+There are many tips and tricks for helping kids alleviate boredom on long road trips, but most of them are geared toward elementary school-aged children.
 See the section below for ideas on entertaining children on long road trips.

 PRO: Driving Has Better Scenery.
 One benefit of driving to Disney World is the opportunity to see the landscape change as the vehicle heads south.
 The route travels through New York, Pennsylvania, the mountains of West Virginia, Virginia, North Carolina, South Carolina (palm trees!), Georgia, and Florida.
 Bridges, rivers, tunnels, forests, and mountains are along the path.
 This gives kids the ability to see the country at a slower pace.

 CON: Driving is Difficult in the Winter.
 For snowbirds heading to Disney World in the depth of winter, it is good to consider the potential problems associated with a blizzard on the road.
 The route from Buffalo-Erie and again through the mountains of West Virginia is particularly troublesome.
-An all-wheel drive vehicle will be useless if the entire road is shut down - this is a rare event, but winter drivers should be prepared for unexpected delays.
+An all-wheel-drive vehicle will be useless if the entire road is shut down - this is a rare event, but winter drivers should be prepared for unexpected delays.

 PRO: Driving is More Flexible.
 Flying to Disney World has its own set of pros and cons.
 A big con is that there is no way to take a break from the airplane.
-If a child is restless on a plane, the best a parent can do is try to distract them and grin-and-bear it until the flight is over.
+If a child is restless on a plane, the best a parent can do is try to distract them and grin and bear it until the flight is over.
 Driving offers a lot of flexibility: if a child is extremely distraught, the family can stop at a rest stop for a bit of a break.
 In addition, driving allows the family to adjust the length of the daily trip: if everyone is happy, the driver can press on a bit farther.

 Disney World Road Trip: Emergency Supplies